YOU'VE GOT QUESTIONS-- WE'VE GOT ANSWERS!

 IF I GRADUATE RIGHT BEFORE THE BREAK CAN I STILL APPLY?

 If you are graduating in December, you are still eligible to attend Winter Breaks.
 If you are graduating in May, you are still eligible to attend Summer Breaks.
 Summer Breaks also do not interfere with Commencement or summer courses.
-Please note that beginning in academic year 2014-2015, the for-credit Winter course will be enrolled as a Spring-semester course and the Summer course will be enrolled as a Summer-semester course.
+Please note that the for-credit Winter course will be enrolled as a Spring-semester course and the Summer course will be enrolled as a Summer-semester course.
 Graduating seniors looking to use this experience to fulfill a Core Curriculum requirement should take note of this unique setup.

 Your question not answered?